-Goldsmiths, University of London PhD graduate and Forensic Architecture Research Fellow Lawrence Abu Hamdan has been shortlisted for the Turner Prize 2019.
+Goldsmiths, University of London PhD graduate and Forensic Architecture Research Fellow Lawrence Abu Hamdan has been named joint-winner of this year's Turner Prize.

-His nomination follows Goldsmiths-based research agency Forensic Architecture’s 2018 selection for exhibitions demonstrating innovative methods of sourcing and visualising evidence relating to global human rights abuses.
+Abu Hamdan's success follows Goldsmiths-based research agency Forensic Architecture’s Turner Prize 2018 nomination for exhibitions demonstrating innovative methods of sourcing and visualising evidence relating to global human rights abuses.

 Abu Hamdan is a London-based artist and researcher who completed his MA and PhD in Research Architecture within the Centre for Research Architecture at Goldsmiths in 2017.
 As a self-proclaimed ‘private ear’ he explores the legal status of the voice through audio investigations.

 His work for Forensic Architecture has been used as evidence at the UK Asylum and Immigration Tribunal and as advocacy for organisations such as Amnesty International and Defence for Children International.

 The Turner Prize nomination was for the solo exhibition Earwitness Theatre at Chisenhale, the video installation Walled Unwalled and the performance After SFX at Tate Modern, London.

 Recent solo exhibitions include The Freedom of Speech Itself (2012) at The Showroom, London, Aural Contract: The Whole Truth (2012) at Casco, Utrecht, and Tape Echo (2013) at Beirut in Cairo.
 He is the winner of numerous art and film prizes, including the Tiger short film award at the Rotterdam International Film Festival 2017.
 Solo exhibitions are currently running at Hamburger Bahnhof (Berlin, Germany), the Sfeir-Semler Gallery (Beirut, Lebanon) and the Institute of Modern Art (Brisbane, Australia).